IHE/ITI.mCSD/input/pagecontent/ITI-90.md

-A Care Services Selective Consumer initiates a search request using HTTP GET or POST as defined at [http://hl7.org/fhir/R4/http.html#search](http://hl7.org/fhir/R4/http.html#search on the Organization, Location, Practitioner, PractitionerRole, HealthcareService, Endpoint, or OrganizationAffiliation Resources.
+A Care Services Selective Consumer initiates a search request using HTTP GET or POST as defined at [http://hl7.org/fhir/R4/http.html#search](http://hl7.org/fhir/R4/http.html#search on the mCSD Resources.
 The Care Services Selective Supplier shall support both GET and POST based searches.
 The query parameters are identified below.
 A Care Services Selective Consumer may query any combination or subset of the parameters.